 There is much more surviving evidence of male gladiators, who fought for nearly a thousand years all over the Roman Empire, which at its peak stretched from western Asia to the British Isles.
 In Rome itself, gladiator bouts began as part of lavish funeral services in the first centuries B.C., particularly among politically ambitious aristocrats.
 In 65 B.C., Julius Caesar used 320 pairs of gladiators ostensibly to honor his long-dead father.
 Although the contests were bloody, gladiators were seen as paragons of strength and valor who could inspire crowds to greater loyalty to Rome.

 Many male gladiators were enslaved persons or prisoners of war, but young freemen could also volunteer to risk their lives in hopes of fame and fortune.
 Popular gladiators were revered as sex symbols and feted at the equivalent of fan bars in Rome.
 Training schools proliferated; event sponsors would rent whole troupes of gladiators from professional managers.
 Combatants often shared the fees.
-Slaves could hope to buy their freedom after winning a few several successful bouts.
+Slaves could hope to buy their freedom after winning several successful bouts.

 Contrary to Hollywood portrayals, gladiators seldom fought to the death.
 A defeated gladiator would raise one finger, leaving the sponsor to decide his fate, often with input from the crowd.
 But having a gladiator slain required the sponsor to pay the troupe manager a hefty fee—10 times the rental cost, says Potter.
 He estimates the odds of a gladiator dying in any contest at about 1 in 20.